About Vintage Audio Equipment

 Owning and maintaining vintage HI-FI gear is a time consuming task.
 You need to clearly think about it.
 Does it worth the time you invest -- or loose -- in maintenance for the few hours a week when you use them?
 A computer could deliver constant audio performance at any time in the day or night.
 There are better uses for your time.
-But if vintage audio equipment is calling your name then I can guarantee you will enjoy every piece of old HI-FI gear.
+But if vintage audio equipment is your call, then I can guarantee you will enjoy every moment you spend with your HI-FI gear.
 Otherwise I am issuing a simple warning that could save you a lot of time: raise funds and buy quality new gear.
 Sure they have several orders of magnitude higher prices.
 But they will last you a lifetime without hassle.
 Hopefully...

 You know better what suits you.
 Don't let yourself fooled by what people write on forums or auction sites.
 Judge for yourself, experiment, and only then take your decision.